A Comprehensive List of Programming Languages and Their Uses

 2. Get the setup.
 After choosing your project, you need to choose an Integrated development environment.
 It can be as simple as a text editor, such as Notepad, or a complex IDE like the Pycharm.

 3. Opt for a Course or Coding Bootcamp.
 Certifications are important as they validate your skills, knowledge, and experience.
 There are several online as well as offline courses available that certify developers.
 The Oracle certification for Java programmers, for instance, is a great choice for those who want to fortify their skills as a Java developer.
+You can find programs that focus on a specific language, such as C# coding bootcamps or C++ bootcamps, as well as programs that tackle several languages as part of a wider discipline like web development or data science.

 4. Explore available resources.
 Look up some books or join online training courses to learn how to program.
 You can also listen to podcasts about programming essentials, such as the languages, as delivered by programming experts.
 YouTube is a great free resource to learn how to program.